 I have been teaching private lessons, group lessons, and workshops for hammered dulcimer

 for more than 20 years.
-Internet lessons now available!
+Private internet lessons now available!
 Contact Jody for details.

 I truly learned an incredible amount and am not

 I'm much more willing to work on embellishments

 or arrangements.
 Thanks again!!

 I'm comfortable with all levels of learning, from "I-got-this-thing-

 (been there!) to advanced players who perform regularly.